Internal Affairs Committee calls for regulating bridal guidance programs

 In the 1940s, it became a requirement of the Rabbinate, and today every bride who wants to get married through the Rabbinate must go through this counseling, which often goes beyond its original scope of family purity and marriage to cover how a wife should treat her husband and to convey a perspective of traditional Judaism.

 Caplan echoed the concerns that had been raised in the Knesset session.
-“The Rabbinate is forcing women in the process of registering to marriage to go through an educational course about [issues that are] private, intimate... and religious instruction, which is not necessary for marrying according to Halacha,” he said.
+“The Rabbinate is forcing women in the process of registering to marriage to go through an educational course about [issues that are] private, intimate... and religious instruction, which is not necessary for marrying according to halacha

 He added that during these courses, “the Rabbinate is violating basic rights for privacy and basic autonomy, for the person to decide what they want to do and how they want to behave.”